 - Settings (see details below)

 - View combination switch: This dropdown menu is shown only if the consuming application provides more than one view combination.

 - View arrangement: Hide one of multiple views; add views; switch between vertical and horizontal alignment of the views.
 This can be skipped by the consuming application.

 - Overflow behavior: The global toolbar has the same overflow behavior as the SAPUI5 toolbars.
 For more information, see toolbar overview.

 For the legend, we provide two templates to address fast implementation in most use cases:

 - List template: Displays a list of shapes and their corresponding texts.
 You can also add a checkbox before each shape, which allows the application to control if the shape will be displayed in the chart.

 - Dimension template: Shows a matrix of shapes and their corresponding texts for varied combinations of two dimensions.

 Users can configure the display of the Gantt chart using the Change Settings button ( ).
-The control offers some standard settings (such as Indicate Current Time, Show Cursor Line, Show Divider Lines, and Synchronize Time Scroll).
+The control offers some standard settings (such as Indicate Current Time, Show Cursor Line, Show Divider Lines, Show Ad Hoc Lines, and Synchronize Time Scroll).
 The app team can also add their own settings to the settings dialog, giving users more options to control the behavior of the Gantt chart.

 You can hide the Change Settings button if the settings are not suitable for your use case.
 The Gantt Chart control provides the API